To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 Parathyroid glands

-Plays the most important role in controlling blood calcium levels
+Plays the most important role in controlling blood calcium levels.

 Thyroid hormone